 Lid Margin Cleaning

 Both types of blepharitis can be helped with what is commonly referred to as 'lid margin hygiene'.
 Put simply, this means regular cleaning of the lid margins.
-The use of the following regimen works for most people.
+The use of the following regimes work for most people.

-Properly performed, BlephEx™ will reduce or alleviate these chronic and debilitating symptoms in your patients.
-Treatments are typically repeated at regular monthly intervals depending on the severity of the disease.
-By eliminating the inflammatory etiology of blepharitis, the overall health of the eyelid is improved.
-Patients can then begin to produce more of their own tears and finally enjoy a life free from the chronic and irritating symptoms associated with blepharitis and its subsequent dry eye disease.
+Performed by a skilled, experienced optometrists, manual lid hygiene will reduce or alleviate the chronic and debilitating symptoms.
+Treatments are typically repeated at regular intervals between 1-12 months depending on the severity of the disease.
+By eliminating the inflammatory aetiology of the blepharitis, the overall health of the eyelid is improved.
+Patients can then begin to produce more of their own tears and enjoy a life free from the chronic symptoms of blepharitis and consequent dry eye disease.

-Occasionally, if there is marked bacterial anterior inflammation, or if there is an associated skin condition such as seborrheic dermatitis, or even Rosacea, your doctor may prescribe antibiotic eye ointment, or indeed oral tablets.
+Occasionally, if there is marked bacterial anterior inflammation, or if there is an associated skin condition such as seborrheic dermatitis, or even Rosacea, a specialist optometrist may prescribe antibiotic eye ointment, or indeed oral tablets.
+Lynne Fernandes Optometrists has the higher percentage of optometrists with this qualification in Bristol.
+Ask for Rebecca Donneley, Gerard Fernandes or Lynne Fernandes

 Get the latest news & updates